veged/icfpc2013/LETTER.md

 2. _After you read the problem description, what were all the strategies you considered using?_

+ Apart from the brute force (which obviously could assuredly handle only small problems) we considered using of a genetic algorithm.
+ The problem was we couldn't define a sensible notion of "similarity" between programs, so we eventually gave up on the idea.

 3. _Which strategy did you end up choosing and why?_
    - What was your strategy for the /eval requests?
    - Once you received some set of input/output pairs for a program, what did your program do?
    - How did you make use of the counter-examples that we provided for each guess?

+ We ended up with a brutal brute force algotihm.
+No because it was

 4. _What steps did you take to limit the search space of programs?